Online Learning Success

 Completing a Walden certificate gives you added credentials and expertise in providing effective health solutions.
 You can learn how to:

 Transfer Credits: Varies

 Fill out this form to get free information on courses, admissions, and financial aid from your personal enrollment specialist.

 Since our certificate programs are offered at different levels, your level of prior education varies.
 You will be required to submit a completed online application, employment history, and official transcripts.Your enrollment specialist will help you gather all of the required materials starting with your application all the way through your first day of classes.

 Manage your education expenses with:

-"The academic advisor I spoke with really helped clarify my priorities and evaluate what option was best for me."
+"The academic specialist I spoke with really helped clarify my priorities and evaluate what option was best for me."

 Note on Program Accreditation

 Walden University applied to the Council on Education for Public Health (CEPH) for accreditation of its Master of Public Health (MPH) program on September 20, 2014.
 The accreditation review will address only the MPH program; other degree programs and areas of study offered by this institution will not be included in the unit of accreditation review.